New Zealand Afghan Biscuits (Cookies)

 A New Zealand Afghan Biscuit is one of our oldest national recipes, made famous by the beloved Edmonds Cookbook.

 It’s a cookie made from cocoa and cornflakes, topped with a rich chocolate frosting and half a walnut.
-The reasons for it being called an Afghan are hotly debated, though I rather like the idea that the rough texture is supposed to resemble an Afghan mountain range.
+The reasons for it being called an Afghan are hotly debated, though I like the idea that the rough texture should resemble an Afghan mountain range.

 Why are Afghan biscuits so good?

-This is a treat that is so quick and easy to whip up in the kitchen, and much like many recipes of the period is actually very frugal, making use of common household ingredients.
+This is a treat that is quick and easy to whip up in the kitchen.
+Like many recipes of the period, it is actually very frugal, using common household ingredients.

-New Zealand Afghan biscuits are simple to make, so a great way of entertaining kids at home.
-Butter and sugar are creamed together, then flour, cocoa and cornflakes are stirred through.
-Quickly baked, then topped with a simple homemade chocolate frosting, the hardest part is waiting for them to cool down enough to eat!
+New Zealand Afghan biscuits are simple to make and a great way of entertaining kids at home.
+Butter and sugar are creamed together, then flour, cocoa, and cornflakes are stirred through.
+They are quickly baked and topped with a simple homemade chocolate frosting.
+The hardest part is waiting for them to cool down enough to eat!

 Looking For More New Zealand Recipes?